navyasric/active-directory-java-webapp-openidconnect-v2/README.md

 ### Step 3:  Configure the sample to use your Azure AD tenant

 Open `web.xml` in the webAppDemo/src/main/webapp/WEB-INF/ folder.
 Fill in with your tenant and app registration information noted in registration step.
-- Replace '{tenantId}' with the tenant Id or name
+- Replace '{tenantId}' with the tenant Id or name if you want to restrict sign in to users in your tenant only
 - Replace 'AppClientId' with the Application Id
 - Replace 'AppClientSecret' with the key value noted above.
 - Replace 'AppRedirectUri' with Reply URL created from above step.